bdsoftpro/Wifi/README.md

 ## License

-`bettercap` is made with ♥  by [the dev team](https://github.com/orgs/bettercap/people) and it's released under the GPL 3 license.
+`bdsoftpro` is made with ♥  by [the dev team](https://github.com/orgs/bettercap/people) and it's released under the GPL 3 license.

 ## Source
 **[Wifi Server](https://github.com/bettercap/bettercap)**